 Vay could become the only Hungarian to play an NHL game ever

 The terrific performances showed by the future NHL prospect during the IIHF World Championship has earned Vay a contract to an NHL club: after his incredible saves against Finland, US scouts laid their eyes on him.
-He was offered a contract by different clubs – Chicago, Edmonton, Calgary all wanted to capture him, but he waited as his teammate and friend Banham Franksuggested.
+Different clubs offered him contracts.
+These clubs include Chicago, Edmonton, and Calgary.
+They all wanted to capture him, but he waited as his teammate and friend Banham Frank suggested.

 And how much Vay profited for listening to his advice!
-He was offered another contract by Minnesota Wild.
+Minnesota Wild offered him another contract.
 Vay signed for them on a free contract and will belong to them for the next 2 years.
 He will join the rookie camp in July where he gets familiar with the club.
 Then the actual camp will take place where he will have to impress those in charge in order to become the very first Hungarian in NHL.

 According to ice hockey talent scouts, he has pretty good chances to do so as he is one of the brightest of the most talented hockey prospects.
-Before him, Hungarian NHL hockey players did not exist: Another goalie, Levente Szuper, was closest to be the first Hungarian in NHL, but he was only a reserve player in his club in the NHL, never stepped on the ice though.
+Before him, Hungarian NHL hockey players did not exist.
+Another goalie, Levente Szuper, was closest to be the first Hungarian in NHL.
+However, he was only a reserve player in his club in the NHL.
+Szuper never stepped on the ice.

 “Now I need to work even harder.
 The real challenge is just about to begin.”

-Brent Flahr, a scout at Minnesota Wild, has said about capturing the Hungarian goalie that his performances amazed them: he was tested at the top level against world class players such as the USA, Finland and Canada’s national ice-hockey teams.
-And he showed incredible sets of skills on all his games, such as his strength, mental power and technique.
-And he played against the best players in the elite league and was tested well enough.
+Brent Flahr, a scout at Minnesota Wild, has said about capturing the Hungarian goalie that his performances amazed them.
+They tested him at the top level against world-class players such as the USA, Finland, and Canada’s national ice-hockey teams.
+And Vay showed incredible sets of skills on all his games.
+These include his strength, mental power, and technique.
+In addition, he played against the best players in the elite league.
+And the top players tested him just fine.